-Catamaran departs Marmaris port at 10:00 daily.
-Journey time on catamaran is approx. 50 minutes.
+The catamaran departs Marmaris port at 10:00 daily.
+Journey time on the catamaran is approx. 50 minutes.
 Approximately 5 hours free time in Rhodes.

 RETURN: Approx. 18:00.

-Ticket price includes: Pick up / drop off from hotel, return catamaran ticket, port taxes.
+Ticket price includes: Pick up / drop off from the hotel, return catamaran ticket, port taxes.

 Sights and attractions in Rhodes:

-When the catamaran arrives in Rhodes harbour you will disembark and make your way through passport control.
+When the catamaran arrives in Rhodes harbor you will disembark and make your way through passport control.
 You are then free to enjoy your time however you wish.
-There are guided bus tours available from the harbour and a taxi rank if you wish to explore further afield, but most choose to explore Rhodes town at their own leisure on foot.
+There are guided bus tours available from the harbor and a taxi rank if you wish to explore further afield, but most choose to explore Rhodes town at their own leisure on foot.

 Rhodes town is awash with history which can be clearly seen from just the architecture alone.
 The layers of history can be seen in the buildings of the Old Town area and range from classical, medieval, Byzantine, Ottoman and Italian periods.
 There are numerous museums and historic buildings to visit such as the Archaeological Museum, the Mosque of Suleyman, the Palace of the Grand Masters, or make your own history lesson and take a guidebook with you for a walk through the Old Town and the neighbourhoods of the Jewish Quarter, the Hora and the Knight’s Quarter.